Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Experiments

-Fig. \ref{fig:gfp_figures}b compares NR-GFast with $q$-SFT.
-Given a sample budget of $10^6$ samples, NR-GFast achieves a minimal NMSE of $0.42$, while $q$-SFT achieves a minimal NMSE of $0.54$.
-Although $q$-SFT was allowed to run at sample complexities up to $10^7$, the minimal NMSE ($0.49$) is still worse than NR-GFast.
-These results together highlight the sample efficiency of NR-GFast.
+Fig. \ref{fig:tabular_figures}b compares NR-GFast with $q$-SFT.
+Despite NR-GFast taking $13\times$ fewer samples than $q$-SFT, NR-GFast achieves a minimal NMSE of $0.37$ compared to $q$-SFT achieving a minimal NMSE of $0.42$.
+Given a sample budget of $10^5$ samples, $q$-SFT achieves a significantly worse minimal NMSE ($0.53$) than NR-GFast.
+On an MLP trained to predict protein floresence (see Fig. \ref{fig:gfp_figures} in Section~\ref{appendix:results} in the Appendix), NR-GFast again outperforms $q$-SFT given a sample budget (with an NMSE of $0.42$ and $0.54$, respectively).
+Together, these results highlight the sample efficiency of NR-GFast in computing the sparse Fourier transform of generalized $q$-ary functions.